kubeflow/website/content/docs/gke/gcp-e2e.md

 The MNIST dataset contains a large number of images of hand-written digits in the range 0 to 9, as well as the labels identifying the digit in each image.

-After training, the model classifies incoming images into 10 categories (0 to 9) based on what it's learned about handwritten images.
+After training, the model is able to classify incoming images into 10 categories (0 to 9) based on what it's learned about handwritten images.
 In other words, you send an image to the model, and the model does its best to identify the digit shown in the image.
 <img src="/docs/images/gcp-e2e-ui-prediction.png"
     alt="Prediction UI"
     class="mt-3 mb-3 p-3 border border-info rounded">

 In the above screenshot, the image shows a hand-written **8**.
 The table below the image shows a bar graph for each classification label from 0 to 9.
 Each bar represents the probability that the image matches the respective label.
-Looks like it's pretty confident this one is an 8!
+Judging by this screenshot, the model seems pretty confident that this image is an 8.

 ### The overall workflow

 Here's an overview of what you accomplish by following this guide:

-* Setting up [Kubeflow][kubeflow] in a [Kubernetes Engine][kubernetes-engine]
+* Setting up [Kubeflow][kubeflow] in a [GKE][kubernetes-engine]
   cluster.

 * Testing the code locally using a [Jupyter notebook][jupyterhub].